htdbui/SQL4DS/Chapter4.md

 <p class="calibre8"><span class="figurelabel"><a href="#calibre_link-8" id="calibre_link-7" role="doc-backlink" class="calibre6">Figure 4.4</a></span></p>
 </figcaption>
 </figure>
-<p id="calibre_link-52" class="calibre8">You may have noticed that I included “Sunday” in the
+<p id="calibre_link-52" class="calibre8">You may have noticed that I included ï¿½Sundayï¿½ in the
 <code class="calibre16">OR</code>
  statement, even though we said earlier that our farmer's markets currently occur on Wednesday evenings and Saturday mornings.
-I had decided to call the field “
+I had decided to call the field ï¿½
 <code class="calibre16">weekend_flag</code>
-” instead of “saturday_flag” because when creating this example, I imagined an analytical question that could be asked: “Do farmers sell more produce at our weekend market or at our weekday market?”
-If the farmer's market ever changes or expands its schedule to hold a market on a Sunday, this CASE statement will still correctly flag it as a weekend market for the analysis.
-There is not much downside to making the field aliased “
+ï¿½ instead of ï¿½saturday_flagï¿½ because when creating this example, I imagined an analytical question that could be asked: ï¿½Do farmers sell more produce at our weekend market or at our weekday market?ï¿½ If the farmer's market ever changes or expands its schedule to hold a market on a Sunday, this CASE statement will still correctly flag it as a weekend market for the analysis.
+There is not much downside to making the field aliased ï¿½
 <code class="calibre16">weekend_flag</code>
-” actually mean what it's called (except for the tiny additional computation done to check the second
+ï¿½ actually mean what it's called (except for the tiny additional computation done to check the second
 <code class="calibre16">OR</code>
  condition when necessary, which is unlikely to make any noticeable difference for data on the scale most farmer's markets could collect) and planning for the future possibility of other market days when designing a dataset to answer this question.</p>
 </section>